-Our team of local experts have hand-picked the best restaurants in Granada.
+Our team of local experts has put together this guide with the top tourist attractions in Granada.

 We also recommend you to haev a look at our Granada tourist guide where you will get lots of inside information on Granada.

 The Cathedral of Granada is one of Spain´s most remarkable cathedrals.
 Yet, it is not easy for any of the best tourist attractions in Granada to “live” by the shadow of the Alhambra.
 The cathedral offers a fantastic combination of styles and even though it was never finished (it was meant to have 2 towers while only one of them was half-finished) But its main interest is the Royal Chapel, the place where the Catholic